Strategic Planning Helps You Achieve Your Organizational Goals Faster

 - and Not urgent and not important.

-and then identify objectives (those goals we talked about earlier) that will help you move towards your mission and vision.
+- Then identify objectives (those goals we talked about earlier) that will help you move towards your mission and vision.

 Strategic planning doesn't have to be complicated, but because it sounds complicated many companies don't do it as often as they should.

 Incorporate strategic planning in to your organization, and you'll quickly see the benefits.
+Consider working with an outside facilitator, a strategic planning expert who can guide your team through the process.